I Did Something Bad: Release and live performances

 "I Did Something Bad" is track number three on Reputation, which was released worldwide on November 10, 2017, by Big Machine Records.
-Swift included the song on the set list of her Reputation Stadium Tour (2018).
 The song debuted at number five on the New Zealand Heatseeker Singles, an extension to the New Zealand Singles Chart.
 In the U.S., it peaked at number 14 on the Billboard Bubbling Under Hot 100, a 25-position extension to the Billboard Hot 100.
-On July 1, 2022, the song was certified silver by the British Phonographic Industry (BPI) for sales and streams of over 200,000 units.
+On September 6, 2024, the song was certified gold by the British Phonographic Industry (BPI) for sales and streams of over 400,000 units.

 On October 9, 2018, Swift opened the 2018 American Music Awards with a performance of "I Did Something Bad".
 The performance began with the song's intro as the stage appeared in red lights.
 Swift, accompanied by dancers, performed in front of a U-shaped structure, from which a model of a giant cobra emerged towards the end.
 It was Swift's fifth time performing at the American Music Awards.
 Some media publications interpreted the performance as Swift's implicit political statement, after she had publicly endorsed political candidates for the first time for the 2018 United States elections.
 Meanwhile, Melissa Locker from Time called it "decidedly unpolitical".
 Andrew Unterberger writing for Billboard called it one of the best performances of the award ceremony.
 He deemed it "appropriately massive, with brilliantly deliberate pacing, a perfect pause-for-effect after her 'If a man talks shit then I owe him nothing' lyric, and the best awards show use of a massive snake since Britney Spears in 2001".
+Swift included the song on the set list of her Reputation Stadium Tour (2018), performed it on acoustic guitar as a surprise song on the Eras Tour (2023–2024), during the London and Miami stops, and performed it on the piano in a mashup with "Cassandra" (2024) and "Mad Woman" (2020).